lbraglia/protgen/templates/spirit2025.md

 ## Title [1a]

-*Title stating the trial design, population, and interventions, with identification as a protocol*
+*Title stating the trial design, population, and interventions, with identification as a protocol.*

 **[INFO: è buona regola anche mettere l'acronimo dello studio nel titolo.
 Eg "descrizione dello studio: the [ACRONIMO DA DECIDERE] study protocol."]**